-We used the early 1990's real estate market downturn as a benchmark of our worst scenario test.
+We used the early 1990's real estate market downturn as a benchmark of our annual Stress Test.
+The test, based on out loan portfolio as of March 31, 2014, was performed on three hypothetical scenarios of real estate market decline.
 Due to the Bank's conservative Loan to Value coverage and stringent mortgage practice, the impact from the residential property value decline was insignificant.

-Moreover, Shinhan Bank Canada performed annual Stress Test, based on 2013.3.31 data, on real estate.
-Test was done based on three different scenarios.
-The bank's loss on residential real estate, even in the worst case scenario, is under C\$650K.

-The BIS ratio (combined residential and commercial real estate) in the worst case is 29.80% which is well over the OSFI requirement of 10%.
+The bank's loss on residential real estate, even in the worst case scenario, is under C\$800K.
+The BIS ratio (combined residential and commercial real estate) in the worst case is 19.20%, which is well over the OSFI requirement of 10%.